MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-install.md

 - **Visual Studio Tools for Unreal Engine** are installed with the Visual Studio installer.
 They enable you to add UE classes, view UE logging, and more, all from within Visual Studio.
 - **Unreal Engine Visual Studio Integration Tool plugin** is installed in Unreal Engine and works with Visual Studio to display information about Blueprint assets in C++ code.

-To install the Visual Studio Tools for Unreal Engine, follow these steps:
+To install Visual Studio Tools for Unreal Engine, follow these steps:

 1. Type "Visual Studio Installer" in the Windows search box.
 1. Look for the installer under the Apps results and double-click it.